Mary Jo White: Return to private practice

 Following her departure as Chair of the SEC, White rejoined Debevoise & Plimpton in February 2017.
 In that same year, White was a member of a National Football League's external expert advisory panel on domestic violence, reviewing allegations against Ezekiel Elliott.
 He was suspended for six games in the 2017 season.

 In 2017, White was retained by the University of Rochester to investigate professor T. Florian Jaeger, by whom sixteen students had complained of being sexually harassed.
 White's firm was hired to conduct an independent investigation but proceeded without any input from the plaintiffs from the case, due to their pending litigation.
 White's team broke confidentiality agreements with witnesses by making public names that they had promised would remain confidential.
 Based on White's legal opinion that no laws had been broken, the University of Rochester argued that the case should be dismissed.
 The judge, however, sided with the plaintiffs in a 58-page ruling which "repeatedly knocked down specific rebuttals from the university" including White's claims.
 The case later settled with the plaintiffs with no-fault admitted for $9.4 million.

 In August 2018, White chaired the investigation related to Ohio State's football coach Urban Meyer's denials of knowing about domestic violence committed by one of his former assistant coaches, Zach Smith.

 In August 2019, White was retained by Les Wexner as a criminal defense attorney in matters to the investigation of Jeffrey Epstein.
+During the release of the Epstein files, it was revealed Epstein plotted a public relations strategy against Senator Elizabeth Warren for her contempt of White's tenure at the SEC.

 Throughout her career, White has represented members of the Sackler family and Purdue Pharma in litigation brought by victims of the opioid epidemic.
 In 2006, White, along with Rudy Giuliani, pressured the Department of Justice not to pursue criminal charges against key executives in Purdue Pharma.
 Mary Jo White’s advocacy meant that Purdue was able to aggressively continue to sell OxyContin across the United States.
 White continued to represent Purdue Pharma after this, advocating for a settlement in bankruptcy court that would have absolved the Sackler Family of any criminal liability from their role in the opioid epidemic.
 That settlement was overturned by the Southern District of New York in December 2021.

 In 2021 she was on the defense team for the SEC's case against Ripple Labs.

 In 2022, the National Football League confirmed that White had been hired to investigate allegations of misconduct and financial impropriety against Washington Commanders owner Dan Snyder.

+Personal life

+White is married to John White, with a son David.
+John White is a lawyer.